trawlingweb/APIservicies/API Telegram/en/00_Welcome.md

 ## Key Features:

 * **Credit-Based Subscription**: Service subscription based on credit plans redeemable for keyword searches, where 1 credit = 1 keyword.
 This allows clients to choose the number of credits they wish to purchase, enabling them to create and monitor keywords within Telegram.
 * **Keywords**: A Keyword is a search term configured within a "worker".
 The number of Keywords you can register depends on the credits purchased (1 credit = 1 Keyword).
-Workers use these keywords to filter the captured Telegram messages and gather specific data, which is stored and available for query and download via REST API.
+Workers use these keywords to filter the indexed Telegram messages and gather derived data, which is stored and available for query and download via REST API.
 Therefore, workers function as a list of keywords.

     Examples of keywords and credits required for creation: